 Higher order cognition

-How do we regulate our behavior in the face of rewards?
-These studies evaluate decisions made with respect to monetary rewards, often in the context of dopamine-related manipulations.
+How do we regulate our behavior in the face of different types of rewards?
+These studies evaluate decisions made with respect to monetary rewards, often in the setting of dopamine-related manipulations.

 Perceptual decision making